-The resulting graph (Figure 2.24.4) is more independent on the van-Genuchten $\alpha$ or n, since the error on the lower end of the temperature scale is now almost completely eliminated.
+The resulting graph (Figure 2.24.4) is more independent of the van-Genuchten α or n, since the error on the lower end of the temperature scale is now almost completely eliminated.
+This example uses a moderate frozen hydraulic conductivity of 10-9 m/s.